How to maximize the use of UX research repositories in your organization

 When people are not interested in insights

-Back to repos.
-The way you set up your research practice greatly influences how repos will be used.
-When research becomes a Q&A answering machine that answers product management questions in isolation, its repo becomes a simple project management tool for that single department, and a library of valuable knowledge that nobody else visits.
+Back to repositories.
+Setting up your research practice greatly influences how the repository will be used.
+When research becomes a Q&A answering machine that answers product management questions in isolation, its repository becomes a simple project management tool for that single department and a library of valuable knowledge nobody else visits.
 Imagine cobwebs in the gloomy corners.

-The Director of UX Research at a company developing collaboration tools expressed skepticism about repos saying that the amount of information used from these repos does not justify the costs associated with building and maintaining them.
-He said: “Repos are like a library, only 5-7% of the content is actually used.
-Compared to that, significant work must go into structuring the data, otherwise it will be useless.
+The Director of UX Research at a company developing collaboration tools expressed skepticism about repositories saying that the amount of information used from these repositories does not justify the costs associated with building and maintaining them.
+He said: “Repositories are like a library.
+Only 5-7% of the content is used.
+Compared to that, significant work must go into structuring the data.
+Otherwise, it will be useless.
 This is a big overhead.”

 All these arguments are valid.